 Our objective and what are we doing to achieve this?

 By choosing plant-based products, together we are reducing our carbon footprint.
-As a brand, in 2020, we have pledged to make positive changes towards the reduction of our own carbon footprint.
+As a brand we have pledged to make positive changes towards the reduction of our own carbon footprint.

 What does carbon neutral mean?